sheyua/RT-tddft/README.md

 - **Post-Processing**

-	Post-processing are handled with C++ and then wrappe into a python module --- tdpost.
+	Post-processing are handled with C++ and then wrapped into a python module --- tdpost.
 	To install the post-processing tool please have Cython and numpy installed first:

 		cd tools
 		./install.sh

-	Please see examples for how to use the tdpost.

 # Quantum Espresso README